saragw6/definitions/README.md

 * Don't currently have a UI to insert them in the db

 ### Requested terms:
-* Currently they go into a spreadsheet and I edit the google form to display the requested terms that haven’t been defined yet
+* Users submit them through a form. they go into the db with "potential" status just like definitions
-* Ideally they would be submitted into the db and there would be a native (non google) form on QU where people could define terms, and that would query the db to display the requested terms that have not been “fulfilled” aka defined
+* Currently working on a feature to show requested terms – that have been moderator-approved but haven't been defined – on the definition form to inspire folks to define them.

 ### Actions
 * Should probably be called Statuses. potential, accepted, reported, rejected.
+Enum 1-4.

 ## App.js
 `client/App.js` needs to be refactored.
 Here's a breakdown to make the current mass of code a little more understandable.